kagandikmen/TPU.sv/README.md

 # TPU.sv

-This is an attempt of mine to rebuild Google's TPUv1 (Tensor Processing Unit, version 1) in SystemVerilog.
+TPU.sv is a reconstruction of Google's TPU (v1) in SystemVerilog.
+The primary objective of this project is to develop a generic and resource-adjustable machine learning inference accelerator for educational purposes.

 ## Approach

-These are the main sources I utilize:
+The following sources have been primarily referenced for this project:

 - [Google's 2018 paper introducing TPU's architecture](https://arxiv.org/abs/1704.04760)
 - ["Implementierung einer Tensor Processing Unit" by Jonas Fuhrmann](https://reposit.haw-hamburg.de/handle/20.500.12738/8527)
 - [tinyTPU by Jonas Fuhrmann](https://github.com/jofrfu/tinyTPU/)

-My current goal is to get to know how tinyTPU was implemented and imitate it for the time being.
-Once I am comfortable with the architecture I will begin to apply my own changes further modifying/improving it.

 ## Status

-This project is in active development as of 2024-10-11.
+The core has been completed and successfully passes simulations as of 2024-10-12.

+### Next Steps

+- Integration of an AXI module for communication
+- Evaluation on real hardware with actual machine learning workloads
+- Refinement of the hardware description
+- Enhancement of the documentation

 ## Contributing

-Contributions of all kinds are welcome.
+Contributions of any kind are welcome.
+If you encounter a bug, please do not hesitate to create an issue.

 ## License